Champii/Nodulator/README.md

 ___
 ## ChangeLog
 XX/XX/XX: current (not released yet)
+  -

+30/11/15: 0.1.2
   - Fixed a bug for Add() on 'local' association
   - Updated exemples
+  - package.json is cleaner
+  - Fixed a bug with symlink on N
+  - Fixed init and console

 28/11/15: 0.1.0
   - LiveScript ! \o/